Drought-Ender/Drought-Cave-Creator/README.md

 In the top center of the cave editor is an enumerated bar of the floors within the cave.
 Left of that bar is two buttons, one that says *Add Floor* and one that says *Remove Floor*, their functions are self explanatory

 ##### Note:
 Remove a floor by accident?
-Do not fear, the floor itself is not deleated, clicking *Add Floor* will return the floor back before it was deleated.
+Do not fear, the floor itself is not deleted, clicking *Add Floor* will return the floor back before it was deleted.

 #### Floorinfo